 Final Notes

-There are some who would say that these are Jewish holidays and festivals that are not applicable or relevant to believers today.
+Some might say these are Jewish holidays and festivals and are not applicable or relevant to believers today.

 This is not so.